sylaspg/grasp-continuum/README.md

 $\langle r_0^3\rangle$, $\langle r_0^5\rangle$ and $\langle r_0^7\rangle$ are the cut-off parameters.

-For atoms, one possible source for static dipole polarizabilities is [4] (except for Livermorium atom, atomic number 116).
+For atoms, one possible source for static dipole polarizabilities is [4] (except for the Livermorium atom, atomic number 116).
 There is no single aggregate source for static quadrupole and octupole polarizabilities.

 For atoms, cut-offs $\langle r_0^3\rangle$, $\langle r_0^5\rangle$ and $\langle r_0^7\rangle$ can be taken from bound states calculations, assuming that $\langle r_0\rangle$ is the radius of the outermost orbital of the target atom.

-Polarization potential can be also provided in numerical form.
+Polarization potential can also be provided in numerical form.
 It has to be provided in a text file named `vpol` located in the working directory, containing space-separated pairs $r\ \ V_{pol}(r)$ in rows (ordered by increasing $r$ values), e.g.
 ```